Contact points for hitters

 Filed under Coaching

 At the Major League level, bunting has become a thing of the past with the exception of pitchers in the National League.
 Old school people hate this modern trend against bunting but statistically speaking, bunting at the Major League level does seem to be a bad strategy in general.
-The reason for this is that […]
+The reason for this is that the […]

 Third Base Coach Positioning